Meet Me in St. Louis (1944) Queer Film. Minnelli’s Masterpiece. A+

 DIRECTOR: Vincente Minnelli

-BOTTOM LINE: Produced by Arthur Freed for MGM, this greatest of all movie musicals does not have any particular gay plot, but, with extraordinary stylish direction by Vincente Minnelli, three classic songs by gay songwriter Hugh Martin (with his songwriting partner Ralph Blane), and musical arrangements by the great Roger Edens, the movie has GAY written all over it.
-A favorite of gay men since its opening in December 1944, it stars Judy Garland in her first adult role, and boy, does she look stunning in her Irene-designed costumes against a backdrop of Lemuel Ayers‘ lovingly designed early 20th-century interiors and George Folsey’s superb Technicolor cinematography.
+Produced by Arthur Freed for MGM, this greatest of all movie musicals contains no explicit gay plot, yet it radiates queerness from every frame.
+With the extraordinarily stylish direction of Vincente Minnelli, three classic songs by gay songwriter Hugh Martin (with his partner Ralph Blane), musical arrangements by the indispensable Roger Edens, and the glorious costumes of Irene Sharaff, the film has GAY written all over it.
+A favorite of gay men since its December 1944 premiere, it features Judy Garland in her first fully adult role—and she looks breathtaking in Sharaff’s designs, set against Lemuel Ayers’s lovingly detailed early‑20th‑century interiors and George Folsey’s sumptuous Technicolor cinematography.

-Divided into a series of seasonal vignettes, starting with Summer 1903, it relates the story of a year in the life of the Smith family in St. Louis, leading up to the opening of the World’s Fair in the spring of 1904.
-Irving Brecher and Fred F. Finklehoffe lovingly adapted the film from a series of short stories by Sally Benson originally published in The New Yorker magazine.
-With Mary Astor and Leon Ames as the parents, Garland, Lucille Bremer, Joan Carroll and an extraordinary Margaret O’Brien as the children, Tom Drake as the boy next door, June Lockhart as a neighbor, Harry Davenport as the grandfather and Marjorie Main as the family’s loyal cook.
+Structured as a series of seasonal vignettes beginning in the summer of 1903, the film follows a year in the life of the Smith family of St. Louis, leading up to the opening of the 1904 World’s Fair.
+Irving Brecher and Fred F. Finklehoffe adapted the screenplay from Sally Benson’s stories originally published in The New Yorker.
+The cast is a dream ensemble: Mary Astor and Leon Ames as the parents; Garland, Lucille Bremer, Joan Carroll, and Margaret O’Brien as the children; Tom Drake as the boy next door; June Lockhart as a neighbor; Harry Davenport as the grandfather; and Marjorie Main as the family’s stalwart cook.

-Judy gets to sing THREE of her iconic songs, all written by Martin and Blane:
+Garland gets to introduce three of her most iconic songs, all by Martin and Blane:

-The latter, sung to Margaret O’Brien, is arguably the greatest of all Christmas songs.
+The last, sung to a luminous Margaret O’Brien, is arguably the greatest Christmas song ever written.

-Garland and Minnelli were married in June 1945, and Liza was born in 1946.
-It was during this period that Garland’s struggles with depression and addiction began to affect both her marriage and her career.
-This, and Minnelli’s numerous affairs with men, caused the marriage to disintegrate, and they were divorced in 1951.
+Garland and Minnelli married in June 1945, and Liza was born the following year.
+But this period also marked the beginning of Garland’s struggles with depression and addiction, which strained both her marriage and her career.
+Minnelli’s numerous affairs with men further destabilized the relationship, and the couple divorced in 1951

 CINEMATOGRAPHY